Army commander's proposed modernisation programme would have significant repercussion for Iran's domestic and foreign policies

 An Iranian soldier watches over Iraqi PoWs in January 1987 in a camp in Ahvaz, some 100 km north of Abadan.
 Iraqi soldiers were captured in the two-week-old Karbala-5 offensive (AFP)

 This campaign culminated in early May 1987 with the Karbala-10 offensive.
 By and large, the campaign was unsuccessful: Iranian forces failed to capture Basra.
 The Karbala-4 offensive, in particular, was an unmitigated disaster which cost the lives of well over 10,000 Iranian combatants.
-However, the subsequent Karbala-5 offensive, which lasted until mid-February 1987, brought forward Iranian troops within 10 kilometres of Basra.
+However, the subsequent Karbala-5 offensive, which lasted until mid-February 1987, brought Iranian troops to within 10 kilometres of Basra.

 The Karbala campaign of late 1986 and early 1987 represents a traumatic heritage for the Iranian military because it highlighted the relatively narrow limits of the country’s direct power projection capability.
 While there were multiple mitigating factors, not the least the lack of access to modern weapons as a result of sanctions, the bottom line was that the Iranian military lacked the ability to adequately attack offensively.